swapnilsayansaha/tinyml_security/README.md

-# Security and Privacy Issues in TinyML Systems
+# TinyML has a Security Problem - An Adversarial Perturbation Perspective
 Course Project Repository for ECE 209AS (Secure and Trustworthy Edge Computing Systems), Winter 2022.
 Members: Swapnil Sayan Saha, Khushbu Pahwa, and Basheer Ammar.
 Supervisor: Professor Nader Sehatbakhsh.

 For any information, contact at swapnilsayan@g.ucla.edu.